 Preface

-The previous 2014 P5 report laid the foundations for the current particle physics program.
-Embracing its recommendations has positioned the US as a leader and strong international partner in efforts that encompass neutrino and flavor physics, the study of dark matter and cosmic evolution, and collider experiments.
-The community stands on the threshold of realizing the enormous scientific potential of that program.
+The 2014 P5 report laid the foundations for the current particle physics program.
+Embracing its recommendations positioned the US as a leader and strong international partner in efforts that encompass neutrino and flavor physics, the study of dark matter and cosmic evolution, and collider experiments.
+The community stands on the threshold of realizing the enormous scientific potential of the 2014 P5 program.

 At the same time, the community-driven planning process organized by the Division of Particles and Fields of the American Physical Society produced a spectrum of exciting new ideas for the future.
-We thank the particle physics community members—in the US and abroad—for their dedication and thoughtful input, not only through the community planning process, but through numerous town halls, talks, and private communications.
+We thank the particle physics community members in the US and abroad for their dedication and thoughtful input, not only through the community planning process, but in numerous town halls, talks, and private communications.

 The enthusiasm and engagement of early career participants, both in the planning process and in recent town halls, has been truly inspiring.
 They are the future leaders who will bring to life the goals and aspirations outlined in this report.